rubyfu/RubyFu/contribution.md

     ls
     ```

-> Note: Since this book is dynamically and un-ordered enhanced, it's hard to make the footer notes with order series of numbers for all the book so -until I find better solution- I'll make the number order separated for each page.
+> Note: Since this book is dynamically and un-ordered enhanced, it's hard to make the footer notes with order series of numbers for the whole book so -until I find better solution- I'll make the number order separated for each page.

 <br><br><br>